Peach season is in full swing and it’s time to grab a couple and watch some ordinary favorites become irresistible!

 - 1 cup water

-- Remove pit from each peach and slice into pieces
+- Remove the pit from each peach and slice into pieces

 - In a medium saucepan bring water, sugar, and peaches to a boil over high temperature.